 - 3/4 chopped walnuts (or your favorite nut)

 - While this recipe is super simple, be sure to plan ahead.
 Place your mixing bowl, beaters and the unopened can of evaporated milk in the freezer for 40 minutes before making this.
 Or, place them in your refrigerator overnight

 - Line a standard loaf pan with plastic wrap, foil or parchment paper, leaving enough overhang to use as handles to remove the ice cream once frozen

-- Prepare your all your ingredients (mise en place), as this comes together very quickly, and you don’t want your whipped evaporated milk to deflate
+- Prepare all your ingredients (mise en place), as this comes together very quickly, and you don’t want your whipped evaporated milk to deflate

 - Hull and chop the strawberries (about 8 to 10 pieces per berry).
 Larger chunks will be icy in the final dessert.
 Chop finer if you want a creamier texture.